hqpr/rst_test/README.rst

 Passing context from chatbot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All response from new IBMWatson_ can be saved and processed on our side.
 All we have to do is add context variable in bot's questions.
-To do that we need to open ``Dialog`` tab in IBMWatson_ dashboard and add following lines:
+To do that we need to open ``Dialog`` tab in IBMWatson_ dashboard, expand dialog boxes and add following lines:

     $ "context": {
     $   "variable_name": "<? input_text ?>"